Entertainment

 “So, we went down to Phil’s studio in Bangor and wrote some more lyrics and recorded the track and that’s pretty much how we’ve ended up where we are.”

-In addition to recording the track Jarlaith also starred in the accompanying music video, which was shot in Belfast’s Oh Yeah Music Centre which felt like a real “full circle moment” for the talented teen.
+In addition to recording the track, Jarlaith also starred in the accompanying music video shot at Belfast’s Oh Yeah Music Centre, which felt like a real “full circle moment” for the talented teen.

 “So, getting to go back to film the music was a really good experience.